ChrisHixon/cimg/README.md

 $ cimg mount (filename) [(mount_options)]

+## Check image status

+$ cimg status (filename)

 ## Unmount an image

 $ cimg unmount|umount (filename)

-## Check image status
+## Dump the LUKS header of an image

-$ cimg status (filename)
+# cimg dump (filename)

 # Notes

-This script needs to be run with root permissions.
+This script needs to be run with root permission.
 I suggest using the sudo command.

 For best results, use the configured filename extension (.cimg by default) for the encrypted image files.
 This extension will be stripped off to obtain the name used for the device mapper and mount point.
 For example, for the filename private.cimg, the mapper name will be /dev/mapper/private, and mount point will be /mnt/private).
 Any file extension will work, but it'll be included in the mapper/mount point name.